 Oracle CX Performance Assessment from our friends at Oracle CX Cloud – thanks for sponsoring the show!

-Download a transcript of the entire episode here Episode 39 – Four Steps for Dealing With Customer Reviews Like a Pro or read it below:
+Download a transcript of the entire episode here Episode 39 or read it below:

 Joey Coleman: Get ready for another episode of The Experience This Show.
 Join us as we discuss the best way to get customer reviews, unexpected experiences when you break down on a road trip, and what we love and can’t stand about moving.
 Reviews, repairs, and moves.
 Oh my.

 There are so many great customer experience articles to read, but who has the time?
 We summarize them and offer clear takeaways you can implement starting tomorrow.
 Enjoy this segment of [CX Press 00:00:39] where we read the articles, so you don’t need to.

 Today’s article comes to us from a good friend of mine, John Jantsch and his article, How to Use Reviews to Turn Your Clients Local Searchers into Customers.
 John is an absolute pro when it comes to all things related to local marketing, but the principles that he talks about in this article are easily applied to those who market beyond the local community as well.

 Dan Gingiss: John opens his article by sharing some pretty impressive and important statistics from 2017 local consumer review survey.
 First, he shares that 91% of people read online reviews.
 Gigantic number, but I think certainly believable.

 He then says that 84% of people trust online reviews as much as friends.
 That was surprising to me because I’ve always thought friends and family come first, and then online reviews, but clearly that’s moving up.